Tribal Affiliations: Ngā Ariki Kaipūtahi, Whakatōhea, Ngāti Uenuku, Tūwharetoa.

 Born in 1970 in Raetihi, New Zealand, she lives and works in Gisborne.
 A mother of six children, she is married to Henare Tahuri of Tūhoe and Ngāti Kahungunu iwi.

 Graduating from Toihoukura School of Māori Art and Design in 1997, she went on to train as a teacher at Christchurch Teachers Training College.
 She has been teaching for 17 years specializing in the Māori language, and both the visual and performing arts.
-She went on to graduate from Massey University with a Master of Māori Visual Arts and Design and continues to push her educational boundaries currently as a PhD candidate in Indigenous Studies with Te Whare Wānanga o Te Awanuiarangi.
+She went on to graduate from Massey University with a Master of Māori Visual Arts and Design and continues to push her educational boundaries currently as a PhD student in Indigenous Studies with Te Whare Wānanga o Te Awanuiarangi.

 A mixed media artist, Tāwera is also a current board member and secretary for Te Atinga the Contemporary Māori Visual Arts Committee in New Zealand and is also a board member for The Seventh Generation Fund For Indigenous Issues based in the USA.
 She has traveled extensively as an artist and regularly represents Indigenous Māori Artists on an international stage.